-In Step 4 of the hGh you choose the way forward; what are the best steps to take?
+In Step 4 you choose the way forward; you decide the best steps to take.

 It is worth (briefly) checking that the written goals from Step 1 are still intact.
 Given a better understanding of possible options available to move towards your goals now, ask, are the goals realistic yet still exciting/motivating?
 Do you want to change anything in the description of your aspirations?

 Having refined a list of options in the previous step, for you to be able to move from where you are now to where you want to be, it’s time to consider what option/s will deliver the effect that you want in the most efficient way.
-It is decision time!
+It’s decision time!

 Do you have the resources needed for each option?
 Do any preferred options require more resources?
 If so, what further options do you have to acquire the necessary additional resources?

-“Keep everything as simple as possible, but no simpler” – Albert Einstein … so keep your plan as simple as you can but comprehensive.
+“Keep everything as simple as possible, but no simpler” – Albert Einstein … so keep your plan as simple as you can but make sure it’s comprehensive.

 In my opinion, no plan is complete without target dates being included.
 Without dates, it is just a list of objectives, not a plan.
 But remember that in many cases dates can be flexible.
-Unless there are critical dates, do not get too hung up on them.
+Unless there are critical dates (see below), do not get too hung up on them.

-However, where there are critical dates, perhaps based on external influences or due to other commitments, be clear on what they are.
-Make sure all those who have a need to know, understand what is critical and why.
+Where there are critical dates, perhaps based on external influences or due to other commitments, be clear on what they are.
+Make sure all those who need to know, understand what is critical and why.

 Also, be realistic with time estimates.
-Personally, I add on at least 50% to my original estimate.
+Personally, I usually add 50% to my original estimate.

 Remember to include criteria for measuring results.
 Write down a description of how you will know when each item on the plan is complete.